Kate Leth: Comics

 In 2015, Leth wrote another comic for Boom!, Power Up, and wrote six issues of Vampirella for Dynamite Entertainment.
 Leth was co-host for Less Than Live with Kate or Die, a bi-weekly comics podcast which last aired in 2016.
 Leth collaborated with the podcast Welcome to Night Vale and wrote stories for the Lumberjanes comic for Boom!.
 In 2018, Lumberjanes, the comic to which Leth contributed along with 5 other creators, was nominated for a GLAAD Media Award.
-She also worked on Transformers: Galaxies, an anthology comic book series by IDW Publishing which is a spin-off to 2019's Transformers comic book, which began on September 25, 2019 and concluded on December 30, 2020.
+They also worked on Transformers: Galaxies, an anthology comic book series by IDW Publishing which is a spin-off to 2019's Transformers comic book, which began on September 25, 2019 and concluded on December 30, 2020.